chris-macharia/AirBnB_clone/README.md

 <img src="https://i.imgur.com/4biBGlj.png" alt="Project">

+## Code Style

+[Pycodestyle](https://pypi.org/project/pycodestyle/) was taken into account and implemented for all files.

+## Storage

+The [`FileStorage`](./models/engine/file_storage.py) class is in charge of managing the storage through a JSON file (`file.json`), the instances are created, updated or deleted, all this through a FileStorage instance called `storage`.

 ## Console

 The console is used to manage the storage of class instances (`file.json`), this console can be used and executed in two ways, which are interactive and non-interactive mode.